ndtwin-lab/Network-Traffic-Generator/README.md

 ![](./document_picture/working.png)

 This guide explains how to use commands in our **Network Traffic Generator(NTG)** to generate traffic flows in intervals with specific parameters.
+For the installation, you can follow this [links](./installation_guide/README.md).
 In this manual, we demonstrate things as below :

 - [NTG configuration](#network-traffic-generator-configuration)
 - [Flow generation configuration](#flow-command-configuration)